National Bolivarian Armed Forces of Venezuela: Controversy with the United States

-These acquisitions and other projects have been greeted with criticism from the United States, which opposes the government of President Hugo Chávez.
-The U.S. accuses Venezuela of starting an arms race, which they claim will destabilize the military equilibrium in South America.
-Venezuela is also accused of supplying small arms to neighboring Colombian guerrilla organizations including FARC, which is sympathetic to Chávez.
+These acquisitions and other projects were greeted with criticism from the United States, which opposed the government of President Hugo Chávez.
+In 2008, U.S. Admiral Jim Stavridis stated concern about Venezuela's high level of weapons in purchases a region that's not prone to going to war but has the capacity to solve peacefully its disputes.
+Venezuela was also accused of supplying small arms to neighboring Colombian guerrilla organizations including FARC, which was sympathetic to Chávez.

 United States criticism is met with skepticism by Venezuelan authorities, who claim the weapons are needed to update the basic equipment in the armed forces.
 In some cases, Venezuelan armaments like the FN FAL have been in service more than 50 years.
-The government also claims that the U.S. has been the one to initiate arms races and de-stabilize countries by supplying subversive groups in Latin America throughout the past century (referring to the 1954 Guatemalan coup d'état during the Cold War, and the contra affair, among numerous other incidents).Venezuela however has publicly acknowledged its own role in the supplying of thousands of FN Fal rifles, heavy antitank weapons and air support to the Sandinista uprising in Nicaragua during 1978–1979.
+The government also claims that the U.S. has been the one to initiate arms races and de-stabilize countries by supplying subversive groups in Latin America throughout the past century, referring to the 1954 Guatemalan coup d'état during the Cold War, and the contra affair, among numerous other incidents.
+Venezuela however has publicly acknowledged its own role in the supplying of thousands of FN Fal rifles, heavy antitank weapons and air support to the Sandinista uprising in Nicaragua during 1978–1979.